italosmoraes/corprime.real-time-data.app/README.md

 # Real Time Data App

-A simple application which shows financial data streamed from binance in a group of charts when connected to the server stream
+A simple application which shows a chart with financial data, specifically for BITCOIN/USD trades, streamed from binance when connected to our nestjs server stream

 Application available at https://corprimereal-time-datawebapp.vercel.app/